A workflow is a sequence of steps describing the life cycle of a document. In AODocs, each workflow step is called a workflow state.

-Define the permission mode of the document class
+Define the permissions mode of the document class

-Important: To configure the permissions based on workflow states, the permission model of the document class must be based on the workflow state of each document.
+Important: To configure the permissions based on workflow states, the permissions mode of the document class must be based on the workflow state of each document.

 Learn more: Configure inherited permissions on documents

-To check the permission model of the document class:
+To check the permissions mode of the document class:

-1. In the administration interface, select the Document Class section.
+1. In the administration interface, select Document Classes.